Tara McDonald: Radio show and The Voice (2012–2013)

 In 2012 McDonald started a weekly late-night radio show called Shut Up & Dance.
 She was the only non-GJ to have a show on FG Radio (France and Belgium).
 In 2013 the show was renamed to I Like This Beat and was syndicated in 45 countries, Emirates, and as a free podcast on iTunes.

 In 2012, McDonald was the assistant vocal coach on The Voice in Belgium, working alongside the Swiss pop star Quentin Mosimann.
 In 2012, McDonald signed a two-album deal with Mercury/Universal, soon after releasing the single "Give Me More".

 McDonald performed "Give Me More" alongside Justin Bieber, Jennifer, 1789 and Merwan Wim at the NRJ Music Tour de Paris.
 She performed a show at the Grand Palais in celebration of 20 years of FG radio in Paris.

 McDonald performed "Give Me More" live at the 18th Salon du Chocolat at the Parc des Expositions Porte de Versailles on 30 October 2012, wearing a dress made entirely of chocolate and arrived on stage in a chocolate space ship.

 "Shooting Star", Zaho and Paris Olympia (2013)

 McDonald released her second solo single, the duet "Shooting Star" featuring Zaho.
-It also appears on the 2013 re-release of Zaho's album Contagieuse.
+It also appears on the 2013 re-release of Zaho's album Contagieuse selling gold.
 She performed the song with Zaho and a full live band at an electronic party called So Happy in Paris held at the Paris Olympia.

 McDonald was the only non-Dutch artist to be asked to perform at Strijders Voor De Liefde Warriors For Love, a special televised concert to raise awareness for equal rights for LGBT citizens.